dbt-labs/docs.getdbt.com/website/docs/reference/dbt_project.yml.md

 </VersionBlock>

-The following is a list of all available configurations in the `dbt_project.yml` file.

 :::info YAML syntax

 dbt uses YAML in a few different places.
 If you're new to YAML, it would be worth taking the time to learn how arrays, dictionaries and strings are represented.
 :::

+The following is a list of all available configurations in the `dbt_project.yml` file.
+Something to note, [Macro properties](/reference/macro-properties) aren't supported in the `dbt_project.yml` file:

 <File name='dbt_project.yml'>